 Stretched over 4.7 hectares, with hundreds of species of scrub and rainforest plants - the park contains dry and wet rainforests, wetlands, and open grassland areas.
 Rare and endangered plants from south-east Queensland are also housed in this location.
 There are numerous bird species that inhabit the park, which make for a melodic sound of bird song for park users to enjoy.

-There are various walkways, which make their way through local species plantings and are labelled with plaques, providing an educational aspect to the park.
+There are various labelled walkways, which wind their way through local species plantings, providing an educational aspect to the park.

 Each walkway contains artistic mosaic tiles symbolising aspects of the natural environment.